greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postGIS.html.md

 - PostGIS 2.5.4, and components Proj 4.8.0, Geos 3.10.2, GDAL 1.11.1, Json 0.12, Expat 2.4.4
 - PostGIS 2.1.5, and components Proj 4.8.0, Geos 3.4.2, GDAL 1.11.1, Json 0.12, Expat 2.1.0

-For information about the supported Greenplum extension packages and software versions, see [Extensions](../install_guide/platform-requirements.html#topic_eyc_l2h_zz) in the _Tanzu Greenplum Tools and Extensions Compatibility_ topic.
+For information about the supported Greenplum extension packages and software versions, see [Extensions](../install_guide/platform-requirements.html#topic_eyc_l2h_zz) in the _VMware Greenplum Tools and Extensions Compatibility_ topic.

 There are significant changes in PostGIS 2.5.4 compared with 2.1.5.
 For a list of new and enhanced functions in PostGIS 2.5, see the PostGIS documentation [PostGIS Functions new or enhanced in 2.5](https://postgis.net/docs/manual-2.5/PostGIS_Special_Functions_Index.html#NewFunctions_2_5) and [Release 2.5.4](https://postgis.net/docs/manual-2.5/release_notes.html).